fonoster/routr/SPECS.md

 **Communication with Adjacent Services**

 Adjacent to the *Message Processor* is the *Message Router*.
-The communication flows from the *Message Router* to the *Message Processor*, where the *Message Processor* is the server and *Message Router* the client.
-A *Message Processor* MUST have the follow protobuf interface:
+The communication flows from the *Message Router* to the *Message Processor*, where the *Message Processor* is the server and *Message Router* is the client.
+A *Message Processor* MUST have the following protobuf interface:

 ```
 syntax = "proto3";